Bubble Sort Algorithm with Python using List Example

 For example, if the first and second items are already sorted, then there is no need to iterate through the rest of the values.
 The iteration is terminated, and the next one is initiated until the process is completed as shown in the below Bubble Sort example.

-Step 3) If the benefits have not swapped positions, terminate the inner loop, and continue with the outer loop.
+Step 3) If the values have not swapped positions, terminate the inner loop, and continue with the outer loop.

 An optimized bubble sort is more efficient as it only executes the necessary steps and skips those that are not required.